 All of these technologies can help deliver better weld quality and less rework.
 When operators spend less time grinding, adjusting parameters or completing rework, they can spend more time welding.
 As a result, the manufacturing operation can increase capacity for value-added activities, take on more projects and boost revenue.

 In many cases, automation can be an affordable and flexible way to augment a manufacturer’s workforce.
 In the right applications, automation can deliver greater weld consistency.

-Large, customized automation cells provide benefits for many manufacturers, but in the current disruptive environment where redeployment, lower costs and agility are critical, these larger robotic welding systems don’t provide mobility.
-They frequently require dedicated support staff with in-depth training on the system to support production, making return on investment difficult within demand shifts.
+Large, customized automation cells provide benefits for many manufacturers.
+But in the current disruptive environment where redeployment, lower costs and agility are critical, these larger robotic welding systems don’t provide mobility.
+They frequently require dedicated support staff with in-depth training on the system to support production.
+This can make return on investment difficult within demand shifts.

 Smaller, more nimble automation cells may be the answer for many manufacturers who want to implement robotic welding.

 Robotic welding cells are available that are easy to install and get running quickly.
 Miller® PerformArc™ robotic welding systems are available preassembled and prewired.
 These cells are also designed for easy programming and are agile when the product mix or market shifts within challenging economic cycles.

 Smaller automation cells are easier to deploy and provide flexibility from job to job.
 They offer a good first step into the automation space for many manufacturers with no automation experience.
 Single power and air connections simplify the setup process, minimizing downtime so manufacturers can start using the robotic welding system faster.